Colorado Sales Tax and Use Tax

 - Clothing is taxed at the same rate as the general sales tax.

-Since Colorado legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of CO state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since Colorado legislators can vote to change the Colorado sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of CO state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of Colorado sales tax jurisdictions.